jerryagenyi/pcr/ubuntu-server-complete-guide.md

 - **Disable root login**: `PermitRootLogin no`
   - *Why*: Prevents direct root access, forcing attackers to compromise a regular account first
-  - *Note*: Critical security measure that should always be implemented
+  - *Note*: If you see `PermitRootLogin prohibit-password`, change it to `no` for better security

-- **Limit user login**: `AllowUsers newadmin`
+- **Limit user login**: `AllowUsers yourusername`
   - *Why*: Explicitly specifies which users can connect via SSH, blocking all others
-  - *Note*: Replace 'newadmin' with your admin username
+  - *Note*: Replace 'yourusername' with your actual username

-- **Disable password authentication**: `PasswordAuthentication no`
-  - *Why*: Prevents brute force password attacks entirely
-  - *Note*: Only enable after setting up SSH key authentication
+  - *Note*: Add this line if it doesn't exist, typically after the PermitRootLogin line

 - **Enable key authentication**: `PubkeyAuthentication yes`
   - *Why*: SSH keys are significantly more secure than passwords
-  - *Note*: Must be set up before disabling password authentication
+  - *Note*: This must be enabled before proceeding to key setup

+- **Keep password authentication enabled for now**: `PasswordAuthentication yes`
+  - *Why*: Ensures you don't lock yourself out before setting up SSH keys
+  - *Note*: We'll disable this in Step 3 after confirming key authentication works

 - **Set login grace time**: `LoginGraceTime 30`
   - *Why*: Limits how long the SSH server waits for authentication, reducing DoS vulnerability